-Craft entries must follow programs into the same Emmy® Award competition as the program submission.
+All submissions, whether to a craft or a program category, must be submitted to the same regional or national competition.
+Splitting entries for the same content between regional and national competitions is not allowed.
 Exceptions may be made in rare circumstances - for example, if a specific, unique craft category is only offered in one of two Emmy® Award contests, but the program or report meets eligibility requirements in both competitions.
 The entrant must contact NATAS Administration for prior approval of any such cross-contest entry.